5 Benefits of Oolong Tea for a Tasty, Healthy Life

 Oolong tea offers a varied flavor profile thanks to its unique production method.
 Since oolong teas are only partially oxidized, there is a lot of room for tea masters to create special flavors and blends.
-Most oolong teas are oxidized form 8 to 80 percent.
-The lightly oxidized oolongs offer a floral flavor that is airy and light-bodied.
-Heavily oxidized oolong teas boast an earthy flavor that is robust and fuller bodied.
-The tea offers different flavors depending on if it is produced by Japanese or Chinese tea masters.
+Most oolong teas are oxidized from 8 to 80 percent.
+Lightly oxidized oolongs offer a floral flavor that is airy and light-bodied.
+Heavily oxidized oolong teas boast an earthy flavor that is robust and has a fuller body.
+Oolongs also differ in flavor depending on if it is produced by Japanese or Chinese tea masters.

 Health Benefits of Oolong Tea

-Although Chinese teas are famously touted for their medical and curative properties, it's only recently that Western doctors have taken note and begun studying oolong tea benefits.
+Although Chinese teas are famously touted for their medical and curative properties, it is only recently that Western doctors have taken note and begun studying oolong tea benefits.